auldsyababua/10NZ_FLRTS/system_design_doc.md

 ### 5.1.
 Core Responsibilities

-* **Business Logic Orchestration:** Implementing complex business rules and workflows that span multiple steps or services.
+The Flask Python backend acts as the central nervous system for intelligent processing, integrations, and interactions originating from non-Noloco interfaces.
+- **Receiving and Processing Natural Language Commands:** Handling all input from the Telegram bot interface.
+- **Initial Intent Classification:** Performing a preliminary analysis of natural language input from Telegram to determine the user's intent (e.g., create a task, log a field report, update a list, query data) before routing to specialized NLP processing.
-* **Third-Party API Integration Management:**
+- **NLP Orchestration & External API Integration Management:**
-    * **Todoist:** Creating tasks/reminders in Todoist based on FLRTS data in Noloco, and potentially handling webhooks from Todoist to update Noloco.
+  - **Todoist API:** Directly calling the Todoist API (Quick Add) for natural language parsing of tasks and reminders, and synchronizing structured task data with Noloco.
+  - **General Purpose LLM API (e.g., OpenAI):** Managing interactions for parsing more complex or varied natural language inputs like field reports and list updates into structured data.
-    * **Google Drive:** Programmatically generating SOP documents, managing permissions, and storing links in Noloco.
+  - **Google Drive API:** Programmatically generating SOP documents, managing permissions, and storing links in Noloco.
-    * **General Purpose LLM:** Sending data for NLP processing (e.g., summarizing field reports, parsing data for future features) and updating Noloco with the results.
-* **Noloco API Interaction:** Acting as a client to Noloco's GraphQL API for programmatic CRUD operations on Noloco Tables when triggered by external events (e.g., Telegram bot command, webhook from another service) or internal scheduled jobs.
+- **Noloco API Interaction:** Acting as a robust client to Noloco's GraphQL API for all programmatic CRUD (Create, Read, Update, Delete) operations on Noloco Tables based on processed data from Telegram/NLP or other internal logic.
-* **Telegram Bot Handler:** Processing incoming messages/commands from the Telegram bot and sending outgoing notifications/messages via the Telegram Bot API.
+- **Telegram Bot Logic:** Managing the conversational flow, sending messages/confirmations, and handling user interactions within Telegram.
-* **Automated Site Setup:** Handling the programmatic creation of SOP documents and default lists for new sites.
+- **Automated Site Setup:** Handling the programmatic creation of SOP documents and default lists in Noloco for new sites.
+- **Business Logic Orchestration:** Implementing complex business rules or workflows that are not suitable for Noloco's native automations or require interaction with multiple external services.
-* **Data Validation (Complex):** Enforcing complex data validation rules before writing to Noloco if Noloco's native validation is insufficient.
+- **Data Validation (Complex):** Enforcing backend data validation rules before writing to Noloco if Noloco's native validation is insufficient.
-* **Scheduled Tasks/Cron Jobs:** Running periodic tasks (e.g., data aggregation, report generation if not handled by Noloco).
+- **Scheduled Tasks/Cron Jobs (If Needed):** Running periodic tasks.

 ### 5.2.
 Key Modules (Conceptual)